RCIC-UCI-Public/rcs3-docs/docs/source/installation/cloudadmin.rst

   The line graphs on the right show storage costs over time.

 .. note::
-   The time frame is settable (standard Cloudwatch), but we find that 4 week and 3 month graphs are the most useful.
+   The time frame is settable (standard Cloudwatch), but we find that 4 weeks (default) and 3 month graphs are the most useful.
 Please note that the metrics used to create this dashboard utilize AWS-supplied measurements.
 Those measurements are updated *daily*, so this is not a real-time view.